djalbat/reaction-with-style/README.md

     margin: 0;
   }
 ```
-Note that all of the selectors, including the class selector, relate to the the component's topmost rendered element.
+Note that all of the selectors, including the class selector, relate to the the component's outermost rendered element.

 ## Compiling from source